adtrak-core/boilerplate/wp-content/themes/adtrak-child/README.md

 Lots of useful resources like loops for ACF, video heres and menus can be found here: http://resources.ad.trak.agency/web-design/coding/wordpress/wordpress-snippets/

 ## Fields
 Available fields to use with the plugin.
-Last updated Dec 7, 2016.
+Last updated Feb 16, 2017.

+## Site Options

-### Company
+#--- Company
 * site_logo (image, array)
 * site_email (email)
 * site_address (repeater)